sahasd/terminal-here/README.md

 5. **Enjoy!**

 ## Keyboard Shortcut
-If you would like to open your terminal even faster, feel free to enable a keyboard shortcut.
-Keep in mind that if the shortcut you wish to use is already being used by another application/service it won't work with  Terminal-here.
-Just follow the gif and it should work.
+If you would like to open your terminal even faster, follow the gif to enable a keyboard shortcut.
+Keep in mind that if the shortcut you wish to use is already being used by another service it won't work with Terminal-here.
 ![alt tag](/assets/keyshortcutdemo.gif)

 ## Uninstalling